-The course will focus on students' science literacy within issues that have relevant impact due to their timely coverage.
+Code: 207110 | Grade: 10-12 | Credit: 1/2 The course will focus on students' science literacy within issues that have relevant impact due to their timely coverage.
 Issues such as 'Global Warming,' 'Stem Cell Research,' 'Genetic Engineering,' 'Nanotechnology,' and 'Performance Enhancing Drugs,' are examples of areas that could be covered.
 Engaging content will be the scaffold used to provide students with an experience that investigates the validity of investigations used to verify claims within each subject matter.
 Students will be exposed to technical writing conventions to ascertain the validity of claims made about popular/contemporary issues in science and they will also inquire as to the uses and misuses of data.
 In short, the overarching goal is to have students become effective citizens by scrutinizing information presented to them through a scientific methodology that informs decision-making.

-Earth Science
+Earth and Space Science

-Application of concepts is a major part of this course.
-The Earth's many dynamic systems will be explored.
+Code: 207111 | Grade: 9-12 | Credit: 1 Regents Earth and Space Science emphasizes a three-dimensional learning approach, covering key topics in Earth and space science.
+These topics include Earth's Place in the Universe, Earth's Systems, Earth and Human Activity, Weather and Climate, and The Universe and Its Stars.
+This curriculum is designed to engage students in Phenomena-Based Learning, encouraging them to develop a deep and practical understanding of Earth and space science.
 Class is scheduled for six periods per week with the sixth period providing a double period for laboratory experiences.
-Preparation for the State Regents Examination in Earth Science is stressed and students are required to complete at least 1200 minutes of laboratory work and to submit acceptable written reports on laboratory problems in order to be eligible to take the State Regents Exam.
-It is strongly recommended that the student have already completed or be currently enrolled in an Algebra course.
+Preparation for the State Regents Examination in EarthScience is stressed and students are required to complete at least 1200 minutes of laboratory work and to submit acceptable written reports on laboratory problems in order to be eligible to take the State Regents Exam.